How hydroelectricity uses solar energy

 - How to generate electricity with open-air solar energy

-- How to connect solar energy to generate electricity
+- How to store solar energy cheaply